Proven-Paradox/shaper-system/Handbook.md

 * A play mat with grid sections large enough to house multiple characters or a dry erase surface to help keep track of character positions.
 * A notebook for each player to write personal notes in.
 * The Arbiter can refer to the [Adversaries and Monsters page](https://github.com/Proven-Paradox/shaper-system/blob/main/Adversaries-and-Monsters.md#adversaries-and-monsters) for pre-created enemies to pit players against.
-* Access to a search engine or an agreement among participants to not worry too much about what would actually happen in a given unusual situation.
-> This might be limited to the Arbiter in some settings.
-In settings where access to the Internet or an equivalent is common, this might be available to players as well.

-### Totally optional, but maybe fun:
+### Totally optional, but maybe fun/useful:
 * Miniatures to represent characters in combat.
 * A deck of playing cards or tarot cards (just in case a card game breaks out).
 * Props to illustrate circumstances on the battlefield.
+* Access to a search engine.
+> This should be limited to the Arbiter in some settings.
+In settings where access to the Internet or an equivalent is common, this could be available to players as well.

 ## Rolling Dice
 In general when you are asked to roll dice in Story Shaper, you will roll a pair of 10-sided dice.
 This gets you a range of 2 to 20, with results in the middle being significantly more likely than extreme results.
 You will then take the two dice, add the results together, and add a modifier to that which is based on your character’s character sheet (more on that later).
 The higher the result, the better you did at the task in question.